Fujifilm X-T20 versus Olympus E-M5 II

 Both the X-T20 and the E-M5 II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The E-M5 II replaced the earlier Olympus E-M5, while the X-T20 followed on from the Fujifilm X-T10.

 So what conclusions can be drawn?
-Which of the two cameras – the Fujifilm X-T20 or the Olympus E-M5 II – has the upper hand?
+Is the Fujifilm X-T20 better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.